ItsRoy69/BookGive/Steps.md

 - Go o https://goerlifaucet.com/ and paste the metamask address to get test eth
 - Connect the data part of the store to config of Factory Deployer
-- Search "Multiplexer event logger" and drag that to the dashboard and connect with events of Factory deployer
+- Search "Multiplexed event logger" and drag that to the dashboard and connect with events of Factory deployer
 - Search "Logger ( with message )" and drag to dashboard and connect the data part of it to the error part of Factory deployer
 - Set message of "Logger ( with message )" as "Factory compilation error"
 - Connect the "log" button with "confirmation" of Factory deployer